R\'enyi's entropy on Lorentzian spaces. Timelike curvature-dimension conditions: Timelike curvature-dimension condition

 \subsection{Universal cover}

 Now we discuss an application of \autoref{Th:Local to global} to the universal cover of a Lorentzian pre-length space, assuming that the latter exists.
 By construction of the Lorentzian structure on the universal cover, the latter inherits the curvature properties of its base space locally, and hence globally if $\scrX$ is timelike $p$-essentially nonbranching; see \autoref{Th:TCD universal cover} below for details.
 The universal cover plays a key role in the smooth \emph{Gannon--Lee singularity theorems} \cite{gannon1975, gannon1976, lee1976}.
-(See also the recent work \cite{schinnerl2021} for spacetimes with $\smash{\Cont^1}$-metrics, and the references therein.)
+(Admittedly, these assume the null energy condition instead of a timelike energy condition.
+See also the recent work \cite{schinnerl2021} for spacetimes with $\smash{\Cont^1}$-metrics, and the references therein.)
 More elementary, our discussion also creates further examples of spaces satisfying the $\smash{\TCD_p^*(K,N)}$ condition.